 Care Guide For Neocaridina Shrimp

-Fancy to have Neocaridina Shrimp as pets but unsure how to keep them.
+Fancy having Neocaridina Shrimp as pets, but unsure how to keep them?
 Don’t worry, let us sort it out for you.
-Hardy, adaptable, easy-to-keep as they are, it is not exaggerated to say Neocaridina Shrimp are an ideal choice for any aquarist, especially beginners who have great passion about shrimp
+Hardy, adaptable, and easy-to-keep as they are, it is not exaggerated to say Neocaridina Shrimp are an ideal choice for any aquarist, especially beginners who have a great passion for cute shrimp.
+In this article, Splashy Fish will reveal everything you need to know when keeping Neocaridina shrimp to make them thrive in an aquarium.

-Neocaridina Shrimp are small crustacean with translucent, elongated bodies.
+Neocaridina shrimp are small crustaceans with translucent, elongated bodies.
 Their normal size in length may be up to 1.5 inches.
-They are best known for their beautiful solid coloration for example red, blue, yellow, black, orange.
-You may find it in most common Neocaridina Shrimp of Sakura Red Cherry Shrimp, Fire Red Cherry Shrimp, Bloody Marry Shrimp, Blue Sky Shrimp, Blue Velvet Shrimp, Blue Dream Shrimp, Yellow Shrimp, Yellow Golden Back Shrimp, Orange Shrimp.
+They are best known for their beautiful solid coloration, for example, red, blue, yellow, black, and orange.
+You may find it in the most common Neocaridina Shrimp, such as Sakura Red Cherry Shrimp, Fire Red Cherry Shrimp, Bloody Mary Shrimp, Sky Blue Shrimp, Blue Velvet Shrimp, Blue Dream Shrimp, Yellow Shrimp, Yellow Golden Back Shrimp, and Orange Shrimp.

 Fact: Neocaridina Shrimp’s natural coloration is greenish-brown.
 Their current coloration (mostly seen in fish stores) is the result of selective breeding.

-Tips: Neocaridina Shrimp will acquire richer color when being kept on dark soil.
+Tips: Neocaridina Shrimp will acquire a richer color when kept on dark soil.
 To serve this purpose, you can put Fluval Stratum substrate in your aquarium.

 Although Neocaridina Shrimp can adapt to a wide range of water conditions, it requires stable water parameters.
 You can refer to the below.